5 Ways to Delete System Error Memory Dump Files

 6. Then, under the Startup and Recovery tab, select Settings.

-7. in the Dump file dialogue box, you can see where the dump files are being stored.
+7. You can see where the dump files are stored in the Dump file dialogue box.
 Also, in the drop-down list, you can check the storage for each type of dump file.

 8. Afterward, press the Windows + R keys.
 Soon paste in the copied storage location of the dump file.